tatefrost/tatefrost/README.md

 ## Howdy, my name is Tate Frost 👋

-- 🤠 I am a software engineer who is eager and ready to learn everything and anything technology!
+- 🤠 I am a professional IT Help Desk Specialist and software engineer who is eager and ready to learn everything and anything technology!
-- 🐍 I am devoted to Python development, specifically back end web development, however I am also very intrigued by cyber security and cryptography👀
+- 🐍 I have a background of devoted Python development, specifically back end web development, however I am also very intrigued by cyber security and cryptography👀
-- 💪 I have worked in fast food and factories but I am currently working closely with and looking for work in Python based web applications utilizing Flask or Django
 - 🎸 I love to do anything and everything that has to do with music, I love to play the guitar and I am currently gaining an education on mixing and mastering
 - 🏎 I am also very passionate about personal finances and motor vehicles, and enjoy spending the time when I have it!